Form definition

 Form model

 There is no need to manually initialise a form object as this is handled by the FormHandler class at boot time.
-If a new form needs to be added then a JSON file containing the form definition should be added to config/forms where the FormHandler will be able to locate it and instantiate it.

 A form has the following attributes: